amd/HPCTrainingDock/README.md

-This version of the Training Container is for workstations.
-Specifically the Radeon 6800.
-It is to test changes to be migrated to the main MI200 Training Container at https://amd-hpc/TrainingContainer
+This version of the Training Container is for workstations and data center GPUs.
+Specifically, it is tested on Radeon 6800XT graphics card and MI200 series and MI300A data center GPUs.i

 Training Docker Container build steps